caprexy/visual-image-organizer/README.md

 Ascending would mean that left to right means the modified date ascends or increase in the second created based on the time the program runs it.

 # Name
-Will simply rename using a-i, where left to right will become a-0, a-1, a-2, a-3, etc
+Will simply rename using a-i, where left to right will become a-0, a-1, a-2, a-3, etc. If descending/not ascending, will switch numbering to start at the end so its like etc, a-4, a-3, a-2, a-1 where a-1 is the last image in order (bottom right most)